 Years 10 and 11: IGCSE

 Students are taught the Edexcel IGCSE Physics course.
 No coursework is required, but the development of investigation skills is still an important element of the course.
-IGCSE courses are a good foundation for International Baccalaureate courses.
+IGCSE courses are a good foundation for A Levels.
 Physics also forms part of the Science Dual Award course for those who take this option rather than the three separate sciences, Biology, Chemistry and Physics.

 Students acquire practical and investigative skills and learn to appreciate the importance of accurate experimental work.
 Forces and motion, electricity and radioactivity are all part of the course.